DevClube/Full-Stack-Internship-Home-Assignment/README.md

 **Table 2**: Jobs summary, displays for each job title, the average salary for employees.

 ## What we expect

 - Write a concise, easy to understand code.
 - Use good practices.
 - Write unit tests for your java code.
 - Append to this README your approach and provide instructions to run your project.

 ## Bonus points

 - Implement your own CSV file parser instead of using a library.
 - Use design patterns.

+#### Approach and Project Structure

+## Backend (Java/Spring Boot):

+**CSV Parser Implementation:**
+The CSV parser is implemented in the CsvParser class.
+It manually parses the CSV file and extracts employee data.
+**REST Endpoints:**
+REST endpoints are defined in the EmployeeController class to expose the processed data.

+![CSVController] (./Overview/CSVController_java.png)

+The extracted data is processed and stored in a suitable data structure in the 'CSVService'
+![CSVService] (./Overview/CSVService.png)

+## Fontend (NextJS / Tailwind):

+--- Home Page :
+![Home Page] (./Overview/home.png)

+--- Employee Table :
+![Employee Table] (./Overview/EmployeeTable.png)

+--- Jobs Summary :
+![Jobs Summary ] (./Overview/JobSummary.png)